Accretion Disk Perturbations and Their Effects on Kerr Black Hole Superradiance and Gravitational Atom Evolution: Damping timescale for warp precession

 \section{Damping timescale for warp precession}

 Consider a geometrically thin Keplerian disk with a small tilt.
-The Lense--Thirring precession frequency~\cite{bardeen1975lense} is
+The Lense--Thirring precession frequency is~\cite{Bardeen:1975zz}

-Let $\bm L(r,t)$ denote the angular-momentum surface density~\cite{scheuer1996realignment}.
-In the Papaloizou--Pringle approximation the disk behaves approximately as a rigid body~\cite{papaloizou1983time}; taking the magnitude profile to be steady while allowing only the direction to evolve gives
+Let $\bm L(r,t)$ denote the angular-momentum surface density~\cite{1996MNRAS.282..291S}.
+In the Papaloizou--Pringle approximation, if internal communication in the disk is sufficiently efficient, the warped disk can be approximately treated as undergoing rigid-body precession~\cite{10.1093/mnras/202.4.1181}.
+We take the magnitude profile of the angular-momentum surface density to be steady, while allowing only its direction to evolve: